This blog will try to understand conservatism, traditionalism, and “fundamentalism” in American education.

 - teachers unions?

 I don’t identify as a “conservative” of any kind.
 But for a living [see my work website here] I research and write about the history of conservative activism in culture, politics, and education.
-In these blog posts, I won’t try to make the case for or against this notions.
+In these blog posts, I won’t try to make the case for or against these notions.
 I’ll only try to understand the thinking behind traditionalist, conservative, “fundamentalist” beliefs about education.